To EAV, or not to EAV? Choosing your data model

-Once you've installed wq, you are now ready for the most important step when building an app for citizen science: defining your data model.
+Once you’ve installed wq, you are now ready for the most important step when building an app for citizen science: defining your data model.
 This step is so important, in fact, that wq does not do it for you.
-Your project needs and topic domain will determine what data model is best for your application. wq does provide a number of common design patterns we've found useful, but these are not required, and in some cases should be avoided.
+Your project needs and topic domain will determine what data model is best for your application.

 This article exists to describe one key decision you will need to make - whether to use a traditional relational model, or to use an Entity-Attribute-Value (EAV) model (also commonly referred to as an open schema).
 The key difference in the two approaches is the level of flexibility your model has in adapting to changing project requirements, especially when new attribute definitions are needed.
 At a high level, attributes are added as columns to a relational schema, but as rows in an EAV schema.
 This means that an EAV schema can be administered via a web-based interface, while a relational schema typically needs to be modified by a database administrator.

-Perhaps unsurprisingly, wq supports both approaches out of the box, though the framework has traditionally had better support for the EAV-style approach (which is important for water quality monitoring).
-One particular strength of an EAV approach is the ability to create "form-builder" or "campaign" driven applications.
-Essentially, you can design applications that allow project participants to define their own data collection requirements via an intuitive web-based interface. wq is not a form-builder per se, but that shouldn't prevent you from using it to make one!
+One particular strength of an EAV approach is the ability to create “form-builder” or “campaign” driven applications.
+Essentially, you can design applications that allow project participants to define their own data collection requirements via an intuitive web-based interface. wq is not a form-builder per se, but that shouldn’t prevent you from using it to make one!

 Note: In wq.db (and many other platforms), EAV-style schemas are supported under the hood via the use of relational tables that define a meta-schema.
 In addition, these approaches are often mixed within the same project.
 So, using an EAV model doesn’t exactly mean forgoing a relational schema.
 The main goal of this article is to help your determine a high-level strategy for the structure of your data - and especially the time series observations submitted by your project participants.